Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 # OPN-R-Workshop-05-04-21

-Every year on May 4th we legally hack transparnecy.
+Every year on May 4th we hack a bit on data privacy and transparnecy.
 This year is the first year we have international standards an enforceable privacy (which was the focus of all previous years).

+Intro - putting the language together (with standards and specs) April 22, 2021  - IIW - we led a session about being open about the providence of control over data, using standardized semantics for purpose specification and contextdual integrity that transcendes the digital divide.

-This year we start the public audit.
+This year we plan an inro and 3 sessions

+Intro -
+1. Privacy & Contract Interop - enhancing T&C's
+2. Test and hack open public rights with the new standards and semantics. - testing performance
+3. Apply new standards and semantics to issues around licenses

+Intro to cover
-Notice Control Semantics, as a language for creating policy clauses and sending notices to use rights and measuring its performance.
+Notice & Data Control Semantics, a language for creating policy clauses for creqting and generating rights based notices, and measuring its performance.
 - we are creating a new language to enahce policy and trust fraemwork with rights based soviergn controls and open csource licensees that are true to people.

-This OPN-Kantara, Workshop is focused on further developing the policy and licensing framework that can utilize/implement a notice control language in the policy for licensening transparency and data control utilities (like non-fungible tokens)
+This OCG-Kantara, Workshop is focused on further developing the policy and licensing framework that can utilize/implement a notice control language in the policy for licensening transparency and data control utilities (like non-fungible tokens)

 Key Topic :  development of an open source dual-multi entity type license lifecycle that is less exploitative and more innovative.

-Ongoing Activites: The Usual List
+History and Ongoing Activites: The Usual List
 - Performance benchmarking privacy rights with notifications
 - A working session on a protocol for filing a Privacy Rights Requests and benchmarking its performance for transparency over 'children and youth surveillace' - Finish the Toronto Research (report)
 - A working session on claues for superceding T&C's and implmenting privacy rights in services - adding a privacy agreement to T&C's
 - UNCL - adding UNCL in HTML Java, JSN LD, ASCII, to Phuscial signs - as paper receipts.  universifying human notice and controls.

--
-Opt in to surveillance governance framework (AKA notice and consent)
+ Taking on the licenses topis ( Intro - putting the language together (with standards and specs)

 https://wiki.colossi.network/en/HCF/License

 How to protect our community from the perspective of big companies who benefit the most from open source?